 The interest rate for a mortgage can be fixed or adjustable, and the terms of the loan can vary depending on the type of mortgage.
 Some common types of mortgages include:

-- Conventional mortgages, which are not insured or guaranteed by the government.
+- Conventional mortgages, are not insured or guaranteed by the government.

-- Jumbo mortgages, which are for higher loan amounts and may have stricter qualifying standards.
+- Jumbo mortgages, are for higher loan amounts and may have stricter qualifying standards.